Recovery of Sight to the Blind

 A Sermon on Luke 4:18-19Read more

-What is the heart of man really like?
-Working from Luke 4:18-19, Dr. Martyn Lloyd-Jones uncovers the biblical truth that most do not want to consider.
-Men are wholly corrupt and sinful as a result of the Fall.
-They are blind and unable to see the light of God’s truth because they reject the grace of God and scorn the Gospel of Jesus Christ as foolish and offensive.
+In this sermon on Luke 4:18–19 titled “Recovery of Sight to the Blind,” Dr. Martyn Lloyd-Jones uncovers the biblical truth regarding the human heart that most do not want to consider.
+People are wholly corrupt and sinful as a result of the fall.
+They are blind and unable to see the light of God’s truth because they reject the grace of God and scorn the gospel of Jesus Christ as foolish and offensive.
 But it gets worse.
-God has appointed a day when he will come in judgment to condemn all those who will not repent and believe in the Gospel.
+God has appointed a day when He will come in judgment to condemn all those who will not repent and believe in the gospel.
 The Bible is clear that no one escapes this final judgment.
 There are no second chances.
-But as Dr. Lloyd-Jones proclaims, there is hope!
-By repenting and believing in the message of salvation given in God’s Word, anyone may be made right with God.
-This powerful work is what the Holy Spirit does inside of us, giving the blind sight and the dead new life.
-This Gospel of grace, repentance, and redemption in Christ Jesus by the work of the Holy Spirit is the only means of salvation that God has given this world.
+But as Dr. Lloyd-Jones proclaims, there is hope.
+By repenting and believing in the message of salvation given in God’s word, anyone may be made right with God.
+This powerful work is what the Holy Spirit does inside of people, giving the blind sight and the dead new life.
+This gospel of grace, repentance, and redemption in Christ Jesus by the work of the Holy Spirit is the only means of salvation that God has given this world.

 Additional Scripture Translations